 • Half-and-Half: This dairy product is half cream and half milk, usually found near the heavy cream and milk in the store.
 If you can’t find it, mix equal parts heavy cream and milk.
 This keeps the pasta lighter while still tasty.

-Process shots of Sausage Pasta-- images of the half and half, Parmesan cheese, and pasta being added into the dish
+Half and half, Parmesan cheese, and pasta being added into the sausage pasta

 Using The Right Tomatoes In Sausage Pasta

-In this easy Sausage Pasta recipe, crushed tomatoes or tomato sauce might seem like good substitutes for tomato puree.
-However, they are quite different and won’t give you the same thick, hearty, and flavorful sauce we’re aiming for.
+In this easy Sausage Pasta recipe, crushed tomatoes or tomato sauce won’t give you the same thick, hearty sauce as tomato puree.

-• Crushed/diced tomatoes: Both are types of canned tomatoes, with crushed being smaller pieces than diced.
-They are not smooth or blended.
+• Crushed/diced tomatoes: Canned, with crushed being smaller pieces.
+Neither is smooth or blended.

-• Tomato puree: A very thick liquid, thicker than sauce but not as thick as paste.
-Made from cooked and strained tomatoes.
+• Tomato puree: Thick, made from cooked and strained tomatoes.

-• Tomato paste: The most concentrated tomato product.
-Tomatoes are cooked for hours to reduce the liquid content.
-You only need 1-3 tablespoons in a recipe.
+• Tomato paste: The most concentrated form, cooked for hours to reduce liquid.
+Use just 1-3 tablespoons in a recipe.

 Quick Tip